Robust Output Regulation: Optimization-Based Synthesis and Event-Triggered Implementation: Aperiodic event-triggered robust control

 \section{{Aperiodic event-triggered robust control}}

-{In this section, we address the Problem~\ref{prob.def}\ref{prob.dis} in order to synthesis the \emph{sampled-time} controller.} Notice that the inter-sampling intervals $t_{s+1}-t_s$ need not be constant, i.e., we allow an arbitrary \emph{aperiodic} sampling.
-Recall that the controller's state $\xc(t)$ evolves according the dynamics~\eqref{eq.controller1}. {We are going to investigate another controller, arising as an \emph{emulation} of~\eqref{eq.controller1}.
-To this end, assume that the output $y(t)$ fed to~\eqref{eq.controller1} is replaced by a piecewise-constant function}
+{In this section, we address Problem~\ref{prob.def}\ref{prob.dis} aiming to synthesize a \emph{sampled-time} counterpart of the controller,} which can access the system output~$y(\cdot)$ only at \emph{sampled} instants~$\{t_s\}_{s \in \N}$.
+The sequence~$t_s$ is \emph{predefined} by, for instance, an external message scheduler.
+Throughout this study we require that $t_s < t_{s+1}$ and $t_s$ tends to infinity when $s$ increases.
+The latter is a sufficient condition to ensure a ``{\em Zeno-free}" control design, a necessary requirement to avoid possible infinite switches in a finite-time period.
+We note that the inter-sampling intervals $t_{s+1}-t_s$ need not be constant, i.e., we allow an arbitrary \emph{aperiodic} time sampling.
+Continuous-time controller~\eqref{eq.controller1} is then naturally replaced by its sampled-time \emph{emulation} where the output signal~$y(t)$ fed to~\eqref{eq.controller1} within each interval $[t_s,t_{s+1})$ is replaced by its latest measurement $y(t_s)$:

+On the actuation side, the simplest scenario is to compute the new control input upon receiving measurement~$y(t_s)$, which remains constant till the next measurement~$y(t_{s+1})$ arrives:

 Note that $u(t)$ takes a constant value within the time interval~$t \in [t_s, t_{s+1})$.
-In a more generalized version, we however allow for an \emph{event-triggered} strategy: Upon arrival of the new measurement $y(t_s)$, the control input is updated only if a certain criteria (i.e., triggering condition) is fulfilled.
-This mechanism can be formally described as follows.
-At the time instant~$t_s$, let us denote the last time that the control input has been updated by $t_j < t_s$, and the vector of available information from the system and controller as
+More generally, one may consider an \emph{event-triggered} strategy: Upon arrival of the new measurement $y(t_s)$, the control input is updated only if a triggering condition is fulfilled. {This criteria may reflect how far the plant's output or the controller's state have visibly changed since the last time that the control signal was updated.}